paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 (12) The appointing authority of any Senate entity not referred to under paragraphs (1) through (11), for any employee under its jurisdiction.

-(b) No officer or employee within the Office of the Secretary of the Senate and no officer or employee within the Office of the Sergeant at Arms and Doorkeeper shall, for any period of time, be paid gross compensation at an annual rate which is in excess of the maximum prescribed in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)).
+(b) No officer or employee within the Office of the Secretary of the Senate and no officer or employee within the Office of the Sergeant at Arms and Doorkeeper shall, for any period of time, be paid gross compensation at an annual rate which is in excess of the annual rate for level II.

 #### committee staffs
 Sec.
 5. (a) Subject to the provisions of section 105 of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)), and to the other provisions of this Order, the chairman of any standing, special, or select committee of the Senate (including the majority and minority policy committees and the Conference of the Majority and the Conference of the Minority of the Senate), and the chairman of any joint committee of the Congress whose funds are disbursed by the Secretary of the Senate, are each authorized to increase the annual rate of compensation of any employee of the committee, or any subcommittee thereof, of which such chairman is chairman.

-(b) The maximum annual rate of “$173,900” referred to in section 105(e) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(e)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/e&num=0&edition=prelim)) (as amended by section 212 of the Legislative Branch Appropriations Act, 2020 (Public Law 116–94; 133 Stat.
-2773)) shall remain unchanged.
+(b) The maximum annual rate of compensation for an employee described in subsection (a) shall be the annual rate for level II.

 #### senators’ offices
 Sec.
 6. (a) Subject to the provisions of section 105 of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575)), and to the other provisions of this Order, each Senator is authorized to increase the annual rate of compensation of any employee in the office of the Senator.

-(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2020, increased by an additional 1.0 percent.
+(b) Each of the dollar amounts contained in the table under section 105(d)(1)(A) of such Act shall be deemed to be the dollar amounts in that table, as adjusted by law and in effect on December 31, 2021, increased by an additional 3.02 percent.

-(c)(1) The figure “$3,164” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of January 6, 2020) shall be deemed to be the figure “$3,196”.
+(c)(1) The figure “$3,196” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as provided in section 6(c) of the Order of the President pro tempore of January 5, 2021) shall be deemed to be the figure “$3,293”.

-(2) The maximum annual rate of “$173,900” referred to in the second sentence of section 105(d)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/d/2&num=0&edition=prelim)) (as amended by section 212 of the Legislative Branch Appropriations Act, 2020 (Public Law 116–94; 133 Stat.
-2773)) shall remain unchanged.
+(2) The maximum annual rate of compensation for an employee described in subsection (a) shall be the annual rate for level II.

 (d) The amount referred to under section 111(a) of the Legislative Branch Appropriation Act, 1978 [Pub.
 L. 95–94] ([2 U.S.C.
 4575](./chapter-045-congressional-pay-and-benefits.md#section-4575) note), as amended by section 1 of the Legislative Branch Appropriations Act, 1993 (Public Law 102–392; 106 Stat.
-1706) shall be $521,700.
+1706) shall be—

+(1) $521,700 through the day before the first day of the first applicable pay period beginning on or after the date of enactment of the Legislative Branch Appropriations Act, 2022 [div.
+I of Pub.
+L. 117–103, approved Mar.
+15, 2022]; and

+(2) $611,100 after the day described in paragraph (1).

 #### general limitation
 Sec.
-7. (a) The figure “$3,164” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of January 6, 2020) shall be deemed to be the figure “$3,196”.
+7. (a) The figure “$3,196” referred to in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as provided in section 7(a) of the Order of the President pro tempore of January 5, 2021) shall be deemed to be the figure “$3,293”.

-(b) The maximum annual rate of compensation of “$173,900” appearing in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)) (as amended by section 212 of the Legislative Branch Appropriations Act, 2020 (Public Law 116–94; 133 Stat.
-2773)) shall remain unchanged.
+(b) The maximum annual rate of compensation for an employee described in section 105(f) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
+4575(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim)), as amended by section 213(a)(1) of the Legislative Branch Appropriations Act, 2022, shall be the annual rate for level II.

 #### notifying disbursing office of increases
 Sec.
 8. In order for an employee to receive the increase in the annual rate of compensation of the employee pursuant to section 4, 5, or 6, the individual designated to authorize such increases for that employee shall notify the Disbursing Office of the Senate in writing that the individual authorizes such increase for that employee and the date (prescribed in accordance with section 105(a)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
 4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim))) on which such increase is to be effective.
 Such increase shall become effective as provided in section 105(a)(2) of the Legislative Branch Appropriation Act, 1968 ([2 U.S.C.
-4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim)), except that if the notice required by the preceding sentence is given within five days (not counting Saturdays, Sundays, or holidays) after the date on which this Order is issued, such increase may become effective on January 1, 2021.
+4575(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/a/2&num=0&edition=prelim)).

 #### dual compensation
 Sec.
-9. The figure “$38,061” referred to in [section 5533(c)(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5533/c/1&num=0&edition=prelim), United States Code (as provided in section 9 of the Order of the President pro tempore of January 6, 2020) shall be deemed to be the figure “$38,442”.
+9. The figure “$38,442” referred to in [section 5533(c)(1) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5533/c/1&num=0&edition=prelim), United States Code (as provided in section 9 of the Order of the President pro tempore of January 5, 2021) shall be deemed to be the figure “$39,603”.

 #### office of the senate legal counsel
 Sec.
-10. (a) The annual rate of compensation of the Senate Legal Counsel shall be $173,900.
+10. (a) The annual rate of compensation of the Senate Legal Counsel shall be equal to the annual rate for level II.

-(b) The annual rate of compensation of the Deputy Senate Legal Counsel shall be $173,900.
+(b) The annual rate of compensation of the Deputy Senate Legal Counsel shall be equal to the annual rate for level II.

-(c) The maximum annual rate of compensation of each Assistant Senate Legal Counsel may not at any time exceed $173,900.
+(c) The maximum annual rate of compensation of each Assistant Senate Legal Counsel may not at any time exceed the annual rate for level II.

 #### effective date
 Sec.
-11. Sections 1 through 10 of this Order are effective on and after January 1, 2021.
+11. Except as provided in section 213(b) of the Legislative Branch Appropriations Act, 2022 [see Effective Date of 2022 Amendment note set out above], sections 1 through 10 of this Order are effective on and after January 1, 2022.

-Charles E. Grassley
+Patrick Leahy

 President pro tempore

 Prior Orders of the President pro tempore of the Senate were issued on the following dates:

+Jan.
+5, 2021, eff.
+Jan.
+1, 2021.

 Jan.
 6, 2020, eff.
 Jan.
 1, 2020.